Niacin in Patients With Low HDL Cholesterol Levels Receiving Intensive Statin Therapy

 As with so many other clinical trials in coronary disease that fail to establish the benefit of an additional drug or higher dosing as compared to conventional treatment, AIM-HIGH may have suffered from an unexpected low event rate, the effect of pre-trial statin therapy which reduces plaque instability, inadequate follow-up, the imbalance of statin dosing and addition of ezetamibe favoring the placebo, and the low risk of the study cohort.
 The increase in ischemic stroke is a concern, but no such signal was seen in a recent meta-analysis.
 Further, when compared to placebo in the Coronary Drug Project, 3000 mg of niacin was associated with a 26% reduction in ischemic strokes and transient ischemic attacks.
 This study should not be construed as a failure of strategies to increase HDL-C, but rather intense statin therapy is very effective.
 The value of adding niacin + laropiprant (prevents niacin flush) to statins will be clarified in HPS2-THRIVE, a clinical trial conducted in 30,000 men and women, in which enrollment is complete.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension

 Keywords: Cerebral Revascularization, Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Follow-Up Studies, Ischemic Attack, Transient, Hypertriglyceridemia, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Peripheral Vascular Diseases, Percutaneous Coronary Intervention, Metabolic Syndrome X, Cholesterol, Dyslipidemias, Cardiovascular Diseases, Cholesterol, HDL, Niacin, Triglycerides, Coronary Artery Bypass, Hypertension, Diabetes Mellitus